teivarodiere/pinger/Pinger/README.md

 - Can specify a single target device or multiple targets via fqdn, shortname, and IPs.
 A comma ',' must separate each host with not spaces
 - Can specify ping Timeouts - give up trying to reach remote host after 'n' number of seconds
 - Bypass DNS lookups
 - Issues an audible beep when there is a ping status change - usefull when not looking at screen.
-Can be silenced with '-q'
+Can be silenced with '-q' - MacOS just pays 1 beep regardless of the status change.
+Cannot change this behavior.
 - Specify pinger to run for a specified amount of time (in minutes) or for a number of ping count
 - Export to CSV the results as it is while running
 - Colour coded outputs to distinguish between successfully pings, timedout, unknownIP, and other status